Interview: Alexander Watson of OpenForests' explorer.land š°ļø

 Alexander Watson: There are thousands of great restoration initiatives worldwide.
 With explorer.land, our goal is to surface their stories and inspire public and funder collaboration.

-Explorer.land is one tool for storytelling and fundraising, but itās not the whole solution.
+explorer.land is one tool for storytelling and fundraising, but itās not the whole solution.
 Governments need to back voluntary markets with laws and taxes that penalize environmentally destructive activities and actively support conservation.

 š Who Needs Transparency the Most: Investors, Scientists, or the Public?